 Issues Potentially Significant Impact Project Impact Adequately Addressed in LRDP Program EIR Less Than Significant with Project- level Mitigation Incorporated Less Than Significant Impact No Impact 2.
-AIR QUALITY Where available, the management or air pollution control of s Would the project: district may be rened aport to m are the following , actermination o.
-Would a.
+AIR QUALITY Where available, the management or air pollution control ls Would the project: district may be relied upon to in lake the following gaetermination is. vvodia a.
 Conflict with or obstruct implementation of the applicable air quality Plan?
 Violate any air quality standard or contribute substantially to an existing or projected air quality violation? c.
 Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is nonattainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)? d.
 Expose sensitive receptors to substantial pollutant concentrations? e.
 Create objectionable odors affecting a substantial number of people?